weaveworks/weave/site/operational-guide/tasks.md

 On each peer:

-* Stop the old Weave with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
+* Stop the old Weave Net with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
-* Download the new Weave script and replace the existing one
+* Download the new Weave Net script and replace the existing one
 * Start the new Weave with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)

 To minimize downtime while the new script is pulling the new container images:

-* Download the new Weave script to a temporary location, for example, `/path/to/new/weave`
+* Download the new Weave Net script to a temporary location, for example, `/path/to/new/weave`
 * Pull the new images with `/path/to/new/weave setup`
-* Stop the old Weave with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
+* Stop the old Weave Net with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
 * Replace the existing script with the new one
-* Start the new Weave with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)
+* Start the new Weave Net with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)

 >>**Note:** Always check the Release Notes for specific versions in case